Erudika/erudika.github.io/source/_posts/Building-the-stack-from-scratch-with-Angular-2.md

 img: img7.jpg
 ---

-**UPDATE:** This article and its associated code have been updated for Angular 7.x.
+**UPDATE:** This article and its associated code have been updated for Angular 8.x.

-In this tutorial we're going to build a simple single-page application with **Angular 2+**.
-This is intended for developers unfamiliar with 2+ or having some experience with AngularJS.
+In this tutorial we're going to build a simple single-page application with **Angular** (v8 and above).
+This is intended for developers unfamiliar with the new framework or having some experience with AngularJS.
 First of all, I got **Visual Studio Code** installed on my machine and it's running on Linux.
 I chose VS Code because we'll be working with **TypeScript** mostly and it has great support for it, but you can code in your favourite IDE as well.
-Next, I've decided to save some time and clone the excellent Angular 2 starter kit by [Minko Gechev](https://github.com/mgechev) called **'angular-seed'**.
+Originally, the code in this article was based on the excellent Angular 2 Seed project by [Minko Gechev](https://github.com/mgechev)
+That project is now deprecated in favor of Angular CLI and the code here has been migrated to use the new official build tool for Angular.
 You'll also need to have **Git**, **Node.js** and **npm** installed.

 <!-- more -->